HOA Management: How to Select the Best Community Association Partner

 Before you begin your search for an HOA management company, make sure you understand exactly what your community association needs.
 Your committee members should each make a list of what they think are critical requirements.
 Then, you should compile one master requirements list from everyone’s input.

-You may also want to consider management companies certified by industry associations such as the Arizona Association of Community Managers (AACM).
-This organization was established to improve the professionalism in Arizona community management through on-going education and proactive support.
+It is a best practice to consider management companies that promote staff being certified by local and national industry associations such as the Arizona Association of Community Managers (AACM) and the Community Associations Institute (CAI).
+These organizations were established to improve the professionalism of community management through on-going education and proactive support.

-Plus, AACM’s Certified Arizona Association Manager (CAAM®) education program provides the only Arizona-specific professional certification for community managers.
+AACM’s Certified Arizona Association Manager (CAAM®) education program provides the only Arizona-specific professional certification for Community Managers.
 An AACM-certified management company can instill a greater level of confidence in the management company’s qualifications.
+In addition, CAI offers various certifications for community management industry professionals including the Certified Manager of Community Associations (CMCA), the Association Management Specialist (AMS) certification and the Professional Community Association Manager (PCAM).

 Finally, you’ll want to consider the company’s bonding and insurance, including liability and workers’ compensation.
 State laws will outline the minimum standards.
 Make sure to ask for a copy of all insurance certificates to confirm proper coverages.